 Most treatments for postural orthostatic tachycardia syndrome (POTS) work to alleviate symptoms of the disorder, but do not cure POTS.
-These medications are prescribed off-label; meaning that they were designed for other disorders but have not been approved for POTS by the Food and Drug Administration.
+These medications are prescribed off-label; meaning that they were designed for other disorders but have not been approved for POTS by the U.S. Food and Drug Administration.
 They may, however, help alleviate POTS symptoms.
-Here are some of the more common medications used to treat POTS symptoms that you can discuss with your physician.
+Here are some of the more common medications used to treat POTS symptoms.

 This medication is a synthetic version of antidiuretic hormone, and helps the body retain water which can increase blood pressure.
 At night when you lay flat, the kidneys eliminate excess fluid.
 This is why many people with POTS often feel worse in the morning.
 By retaining some of the fluid at night, the blood pressure is higher in the morning which translates to feeling a bit better.
 This medication should be taken at bedtime.